All Programs – Hul’q’umi’num’ language courses

 APPLYING FOR SUPPORT FOR SUMMER REQUIRES IMMEDIATE ACTION.

 SFU also is able to help fund students.
 Contact: Donna Gerdts for information.
+We are also going to engage in various fund-raising activities.

 Please do not let funding stand in the way for your Hul’q’umi’num’ language learning journey.